dansiegel/Prism.Plugin.Popups/ReadMe.md

 #### Getting Started

-This plugin does not remove any platform initialization requirements that Rg.Plugins.Popup has.
+This plugin does not remove any platform initialization requirements that [Rg.Plugins.Popup][1] has.
+Be sure that you have followed all of the [Rg.Plugins.Popup][1] guidelines for initializing each Platform (iOS/Android,etc).

 To use the plugin you will need to update the Registration for INavigationService.
 To do this you simply need to add the following:

 ```cs
 protected override void RegisterTypes(IContainerRegistry containerRegistry)